kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 latter is not necessary if the raw data file was directly analysed.</strong></p>
 </blockquote></td>
-<td>Included in FSS guidelines.
-If this data can easily be constructed
+<td>Included in FSS Archiving Guidelines, with an exception for cases
-from the raw data, this is not needed.</td>
+where this data can easily be constructed from the raw data by running a script.
+In such cases providing the script and the raw data suffices.</td>
 </tr>
 <tr class="odd">
 <td><blockquote>